ziyiwu9494/garage/docs/user/testing.md

 Next, we need to install pytest.
 Generally, pytest should have already been installed upon garage's `dev` installation.
 To install the garage environment for testing, you will need to install the `garage[all,dev]` for dependencies such as pytest, mujoco and so on.

 Also, you may want to check out our installation guide first before diving into tests.
-It is also recommened to check out official [pytest](https://docs.pytest.org/en/stable/getting-started.html) documentation.
+It is also recommended to check out official [pytest](https://docs.pytest.org/en/stable/getting-started.html) documentation.

 ```bash
 $ cd path/to/garage/